Qmay654/pitchguess/README.md

-Uses modlues "pysinewave", "time", and "random"
+Uses modlues "pysinewave (needed to pip install before using)", "time", and "random"

 Example game for easy mode